 - Stems are usually single, unbranched and leafless

 - A rosette of leaves is present at the base of the plant (native hawkweeds will have true leaves growing all the way up their stems)

 - Invasive hawkeed species can replace native vegetation in open, undisturbed natural areas

-- Reduce forage and threaten biodiversity
+- Reduces forage and threatens biodiversity

 - Outcompetes forage plants in hay fields and pastures

-- For small infestations, dig out rosettes and their shallow roots and dispose in clear plastic bags for free
+- For small infestations, dig out rosettes and their shallow roots and dispose of in clear plastic bags for free

-- Mowing removes flower stems and may prevent seed set, it should be used with caution as it encourages vegetative spread
+- Mowing removes flower stems and may prevent seed set, but it should be used with caution as it encourages vegetative spread

 - Minimize soil disturbance and promptly revegetate disturbed areas